-- Ground equipment should be minimal and the least intrusive.
-In accordance with Chapter 284.102 (1), to minimize any obstruction, impediment, or hindrance to the usual travel or public safety on a public right-of-way the maximum line of sight required to add to safe travel of vehicular and pedestrian traffic and in order to maximize that line of sight at street corners and intersections and to minimize hazards at those locations, ground equipment may not be installed within a visibility triangle. - On any corner lot, a visibility triangle shall be established.
-The visibility triangle shall be formed by extending lines from the intersection of two streets to points 20 feet from the corner of the intersecting streets and then connecting the two points to form a triangle. - o No construction, planting or grading shall be permitted to interfere with the sight triangle between the heights of 30 inches and 7 feet as measured from the crowns of the adjacent streets.
+- A. Ground Equipment near Street Corners and Intersections - 1.
+Ground equipment should be minimal and the least intrusive.
+In accordance with Chapter 284.102 (1), to minimize any obstruction, impediment, or hindrance to the usual travel or public safety on a public right-of-way the maximum line of sight required to add to safe travel of vehicular and pedestrian traffic and in order to maximize that line of sight at street corners and intersections and to minimize hazards at those locations, ground equipment may not be installed within a visibility triangle. - 2.
+On any corner lot, a visibility triangle shall be established.
+The visibility triangle shall be formed by extending lines from the intersection of two streets to points 20 feet from the corner of the intersecting streets and then connecting the two points to form a triangle. - 3.
+No construction, planting or grading shall be permitted to interfere with the sight triangle between the heights of 30 inches and 7 feet as measured from the crowns of the adjacent streets.

-Ground Equipment near Municipal Parks.
+B. Ground Equipment Near Municipal Parks

-• For the safety of Municipal park patrons, particularly small children, and to allow full line of sights near Municipal park property, the City discourages installation of Ground Equipment in a Right-of-Way that is within a Park or within 250 feet of the boundary line of a Park.
+1. For the safety of Municipal Park patrons, particularly small children, and to allow for full line of sights near Municipal Park property, the City discourages installation of ground equipment in a right-of-way that is within a Park or within 250 feet of the boundary line of a Park.